MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-github-copilot-extension.md

 After installation, you can start using GitHub Copilot by typing code in the editor and observing the suggestions provided by the AI.

+## Future features

+GitHub Copilot is continuing to evolve; to find out more about a new experience coming to Visual Studio, see the [GitHub Copilot chat for Visual Studio 2022](https://devblogs.microsoft.com/visualstudio/github-copilot-chat-for-visual-studio-2022/) blog post.

 ## Next steps

-To learn more about a new GitHub Copilot experience that's folded into the Visual Studio IDE, see the [GitHub Copilot chat for Visual Studio 2022](https://devblogs.microsoft.com/visualstudio/github-copilot-chat-for-visual-studio-2022/) blog post.

 To learn more about the current GitHub Copilot extension for Visual Studio, consider exploring the following resources: